esspecialmkb/jMonkeyDev/README.md

 #mapDevToolTest.java
 It gets tiring trying to design a voxel map with code only.
 As this endeavor expands, a graphical map editor will be much needed.
 Lucky for me, the open-sourced cubes engine provides an example of the basics involved with a voxel map editor.
 That example will be refactored into a custom scene editor.

+#fileManagementDev.java
+Planning to refactor example code from jMonkey into a custom save/load tool for maps created with mapDevTool.
+At the moment, this is just a class file to encapsulate the required methods and functionality.